 Get a Free Quote

-Recently I have done several assessments of machine translation output to evaluate the overall quality of the MT engines before they are used.
+Recently I have done some comparison of post-editing and human translation to evaluate the overall quality of the MT engines before they are used.
 These evaluations can also help a translation agency calculate the likely effort required for post editing the machine translated text by allocating a score to each segment in a sample text with a scale ranging from “zero editing required” up to a “complete retranslation”.

 This work led me to an interesting research paper on the phenomenon of “post editese”, which compares the output of PEMT (post editing machine translation) with human translation and describes some of the linguistic differences found in these texts.
 The author, Antonio Toral, works in the Computational Linguistics group at the Center for Language and Cognition at the University of Groningen.
 Below I have linked to a blog post, which gives an accessible summary of Toral’s research in this area.